Nike Launches New Plus-Size Line To Include More Body Types

 “Nike recognizes that women are stronger, bolder and more outspoken than ever.
 In today’s world, sport is no longer something that she does, it’s who she is.
 The days where we have to add ‘female’ before ‘athlete’ are over.
 She is an athlete, period.
 And having helped fuel this cultural shift, we celebrate these athletes’ diversity, from ethnicity to body shape.”

 Some Nike fans may question why it took the brand so long to acknowledge the fact women of every size workout and shop for athletic apparel.
-However, others are simply celebrating the fact Nike has finally included a broader range of sizes.
+However, others are simply celebrating the fact that Nike has finally included a broader range of sizes.
 The Daily Mail is on board with the brand’s newest line as the site describes Nike’s plus-size attire.

 Ladies, @nikewomen now have a plus size range!
 I'm beyond proud to have been chosen to collaborate with such a huge brand.
 Major props to @nike for working with plus size influencers • http://liketk.it/2qzoY @liketoknow.it #liketkit Outfit details & more pics over on www.Daniellevanier.co.uk – ???? by @jkgphotography #NikeWoman #nike #plussize #workout #fblogger